Hi, I’m Dr. Sarah Sarkis

-I’m a psychologist by training, and an executive and performance consultant by practice.
+I’m a psychologist by training, and a certified executive and performance coach by practice.
 I also moonlight as a writer and speaker.

 As a clinical psychologist, I learned and studied about psychological pathology: what happens when shit goes wrong.
 And believe me, a lot can go wrong.

 In the decades I trained as a psychologist, I never had a class on happiness, contentment, or the science of wellness.
 I learned how to understand suffering, how to diagnose it, and how to sit with it.
 These are valuable skills, and I am so grateful to have this foundation.

 But the truth is, I tired of the emphasis on suffering and on pathology.
 I felt restless and confined by those constraints.
 So, I went rogue.

 - Is a sense of wellness even attainable anymore?